Nadia Tromp

 Nadia Tromp (born 31 January 1977) is a South African architect, known for her work with social and public architecture, particularly healthcare within the context of South Africa.
 In 2017 she was the world architecture festival winner in the category of health for her Westbury clinic.
 She later received the 2017 award of excellence from GIFA (Gauteng Institute for Architecture) and the 2018 award of merit from SAIA (South African Institute of Architects).
 In 2019 her firm won the architecture Masterprize in the category of mixed use.

 Early life and education

 Tromp was born in Fishhoek, South Africa.
-She studied her undergraduate degree at the University of Cape Town, and then her master's degree at Harvard University.
+She studied her undergraduate degree at the University of Cape Town, and then her Bachelor of Architecture degree at University of Cape Town, graduating in 2000.
 After graduating and working at Noero Wolff architects under Jo Noero, she went on to become a director at Paragon Habitat Architects.
 In 2008 she founded her firm "Ntsika Architects", meaning pillar of strength or home pillar.
+She spent a year at Harvard University as a Nieman Affiliate 2012-2013, with her husband, Beauregard Tromp, receiving the Nieman Fellowship for journalism.